Competitive Advantage Attacks to Decentralized Federated Learning: Evaluation

-\myparatight{\alg{} achieves the two attack goals} Table~\ref{main_table_results} show the results of \alg{} and other compared attacks under different aggregation rules and different datasets. ``No attack'' means selfish clients do not launch any attacks and just send their pre-aggregation local models as shared models to non-selfish clients.
-Our results demonstrate that \alg{} achieves the utility and competitive-advantage goals.
+\myparatight{\alg{} achieves both attack goals} Table~\ref{main_table_results} summarizes the performance of \alg{} and baselines across different datasets and aggregation rules.
+“No attack” indicates selfish clients behave honestly by sending their own local models.
+In summary, our results demonstrate that \alg{} successfully achieves both the utility and competitive-advantage goals.

-First, we observe that the final learnt local models of selfish clients under \alg{} are more accurate when they collaborate with the non-selfish clients, compared to when they engage in DFL solely among themselves.
-This demonstrates that our proposed \alg{} achieves the utility goal.
-For instance, the MTASs of Median and Trimmed-mean aggregation rules under \alg{} are larger than those of Two Coalitions on all three datasets.
-Note that we do not have this observation for FedAvg and CIFAR-10/FEMNIST dataset.
-This is because FedAvg is not robust, in which the post-aggregation local models of non-selfish clients are negatively influenced by the shared models from selfish clients too much.
+First, selfish clients achieve higher accuracy when collaborating with non-selfish clients under \alg{}, compared to training only among themselves (Two Coalitions), confirming the utility goal.
+For example, under Median and Trimmed-mean, MTASs of \alg{} are consistently higher than those of Two Coalitions across all datasets.
+The exception is FedAvg on CIFAR-10/FEMNIST.
+This is because FedAvg is not robust, in which the post-aggregation local models of non-selfish clients are negatively influenced by shared models from selfish clients too much.

-Second, we observe that our proposed \alg{} can effectively increase the gap between the mean accuracy of selfish clients and that of non-selfish clients, indicating that \alg{} achieves the competitive-advantage goal.
-In particular, the Gap of \alg{} is greater than $10\%$ in most cases.
-Take CIFAR-10 dataset as an example, the Gaps are $15.0\%$, $11.9\%$, and $11.3\%$ when the aggregation rule is FedAvg, Median, and Trimmed-mean, respectively.
-When the aggregation rule is Trimmed-mean and dataset is FEMNIST or Sent140, the Gaps are smaller than $10\%$, but they are still $4.5\%$ and $8.5\%$, respectively.
+Second, \alg{} effectively increases the gap between the mean accuracy of selfish and non-selfish clients, achieving the competitive-advantage goal.
+Particularly, the Gap exceeds $10\%$ in most cases, showing a clear competitive advantage.
+On CIFAR-10, for instance, Gaps reach 15.0\%, 11.9\%, and 11.3\% under FedAvg, Median, and Trimmed-mean, respectively.

-Third, our \alg{} consistently outperforms compared attacks across all three datasets and aggregation rules.
-The Gap of TrimAttack is less than or close to $1\%$ in most cases.
-The Gap of TrimAttack is even negative when attacking Median on Sent140 dataset.
-Similarly, the Gap of GaussianAttack remains below $1\%$ in all cases. \alg{} outperforms GaussianAttack because the latter is ineffective against robust aggregation rules such as Median and Trimmed-mean.
-Additionally, when FedAvg is used, the MTAS of GaussianAttack is also very low, resulting in a low Gap. \alg{} outperforms TrimAttack because the selfish clients can still leverage useful information in the shared models from the non-selfish clients to improve their local models in \alg{}.
-In contrast, a non-selfish client obtains an inaccurate local model in TrimAttack and further sends the inaccurate shared model to selfish clients.
-As a result, both non-selfish and selfish clients have inaccurate local models, leading to smaller GAPs.